xmos/lib_xua/lib_xua/doc/rst/sw_clocking.rst

 timer, based on the XMOS reference clock.

 When running in an external clock mode (i.e. S/PDIF Clock" or "ADAT Clock" mode) samples are received from the S/PDIF and/or ADAT receive core.
 The external frequency is calculated through counting samples in a given period.
-The reference clock to the CS2100 is then generated based on the reception of these samples.
+Either the reference clock to the CS2100 is then generated based on the reception of these samples or the timing information is provided to lib_sw_pll to generate the phase-locked clock on-chip (xCORE-AI only).

 If an external stream becomes invalid, the *Internal Clock* timer event will fire to ensure that valid master clock generation continues regardless of cable unplugs etc. Efforts are made to ensure the transition between these clocks are relatively seamless.
-Additionally efforts are also made to try and keep the jitter on the reference clock as low as possibly, regardless of activity level of the Clock Gen core.
-The is achieved though the use of port times to schedule pin toggling rather than directly outputting to the port.
+Additionally efforts are also made to try and keep the jitter on the reference clock as low as possible, regardless of activity level of the Clock Gen core.
+The is achieved though the use of port times to schedule pin toggling rather than directly outputting to the port in the case of using the CS2100.
+For lib_sw_pll cases the last setting is kept for the sigma-delta modulator ensuring clock continuity.

 The Clock Gen core gets clock selection Get/Set commands from Endpoint 0 via the ``c_clk_ctl`` channel.
 This core also records the validity of external clocks, which is also queried